RagnarB83/ash-documentation/docs/Metalloprotein-II.rst

 Thus a more realistic scenario is to come up with a proper nonbonded model for the [2Fe-2S] cluster: i.e. charges and Lennard-Jones parameters.
 There are two main choices here:
 1. Search the literature for a study using nonbonded MM parameters for the same/similar residue.
 Ideally with the same protein forcefield.
-2. Derive the parameters using similar residues in the forcefield.
+2. Derive the parameters using similar residues already present in the forcefield.
 3. Derive the parameters from a DFT calculation and a population analysis.

+Option 3 is the most general solution.
 ----THIS IS NOT YET FINISHED----